 Quilter's are good hearted people.
 SO many of you are already involved in sewing for charitable causes.
 I love hearing about the ways that you are helping people in your communities and around the world.
-As we approach the anniversary of 9/11 I love that we honor that tragic day with a Day of Service.
+As we remember the anniversary of 9/11 I love that we honor that tragic day with a Day of Service.
 With that in mind I thought I would put together a list of resources for finding charities in need of handmade goods and donations.
 Of course, opportunities to serve and help our local or global community are never restricted to certain days or places.

 Find Local Needs: